Diocese of Nevers

-The Roman Catholic Diocese of Nevers (Dioecesis Nivernensis; Diocèse de Nevers) is a diocese of the Latin Church of the Roman Catholic Church in France.
+The Diocese of Nevers (Dioecesis Nivernensis; Diocèse de Nevers) is a Latin Church diocese of the Catholic Church in France.
 The diocese comprises the department of Nièvre, in the Region of Bourgogne.

 Suppressed by the Concordat of 1801 and united to the See of Autun, it was re-established in 1823 as suffragan of the Archdiocese of Sens and took over a part of the former Diocese of Autun and a part of the ancient Diocese of Auxerre.